 38+16=1324.\frac{3}{8} + \frac{1}{6} = \frac{13}{24}.

-Another mistake is changing the denominator without changing the numerator to keep the fraction equivalent.
+A second stumble is at Step 2, changing the denominator without changing the numerator.
 If you rewrite 13\frac{1}{3} in twelfths, it becomes 412\frac{4}{12}, not 112\frac{1}{12}.
+Self-check: multiply top and bottom by the same number, every time.

 Need help with a problem?